 This corridor links Siju Wildlife Sanctuary and Rewak Reserve Forest in Meghalaya State, close to the India-Bangladesh border.
 This area lies within the meeting place of the Himalayan Mountain Range and the Indian Peninsula and contains at least 139 other species of mammal, including Tiger, Clouded Leopard (Neofelis nebulosa) and the Himalayan Black Bear (Selenarctos thibetanus laniger), a rare subspecies of the Asian Black Bear (Ursus thibetanus).

 What is particularly important about the area of forest that WLT is protecting, is that it contains one of only four crossing points for elephants along the Simsang River, the length of which almost divides the Garo Hills in two.
 Most of the river has steep rocky sides, which are impossible for an elephant to manoeuvre.
 In contrast, the Elephant Corridor has gentle sandy beaches on both sides of the river, where elephants can cross easily.

-The region is home to India’s largest elephant population and also contains a number of other mammal species, including the Tiger and the Gaur.
-The region is a global biodiversity hotspot, supporting 10 endemic mammal species (including the Salim Ali fruit bat and the Nilgiri tahr - a type of goat), 13 endemic bird species (including the Malabar parakeet), and more than 50% of the tree species are endemic to the region.
+The wider area of the Western Ghats region is a global biodiversity hotspot, supporting 10 endemic mammal species including Salim Ali's fruit bat (Latidens salimalii) and a type of goat, Nilgiri Tahr (Nilgiritragus hylocrius).
+The area is home to 13 endemic bird species including the Malabar Parakeet (Psittacula columboides), also known as the Blue-winged Parakeet, and more than 50 per cent of the tree species are endemic to the region.

 More Information on the Elephant Corridor Project

-To learn more about the elephant corridor project, see the main project page: Indian Elephant Corridors Appeal
+- To learn more about the elephant corridor project, see the main project page: Indian Elephant Corridors Appeal